exadel-inc/etoolbox-authoring-kit/docs/md/component-structure.md

 [Main page](../../README.md)

 ## @AemComponent

-`@AemComponent` is your entry point for creating authoring logic for a component.
-When added to a Java class, this annotation contains the generic properties of the component such as *title*, *description*, etc.
+`@AemComponent` is your entry point to creating component authoring interfaces, such as a *Dialog*, a _Design dialog_, or an _In-place editing config_.
+When added to a Java class, this annotation must contain generic properties of the component such as *title*, *description*, etc.

-Besides, `@AemComponent` can contain references to other Java classes that are also taking part in creating markup for the current component.
-It means that if you need an *editConfig* you can add the `@EditConfig` to that very Java class were `@AemComponent` annotation is already present.
-Or else you can add `@EditConfig` to another Java class and put reference to that class in the *views* collection of `@AemComponent`.
+Additionally, `@AemComponent` can contain references to other Java classes that can be referred to as “views”.
+If, for instance, you need *editConfig*, you can add the `@EditConfig` to the Java class where the `@AemComponent` annotation is already present.
+You can also add `@EditConfig` to another Java class and put a reference to that class in the *views* collection of `@AemComponent`.

-Please take note that you need either to put an annotation such as `@Dialog`, `@EditConfig`, etc to the same Java class as AemComponent or add it to another class and then add the class reference to the *views* collection.
+Take note that you need either to put an annotation such as `@Dialog` or `@EditConfig` in the same Java class as @AemComponent or add it to another class and then add the class reference to the *views* collection.
 You don't need to do both.

-See the code snippet below, which displays all `@AemComponent` properties currently supported:
+See the code snippet below, which displays all currently supported `@AemComponent` properties:

 ```java
 @AemComponent(
     path = "content/my-component",